anuragxorma/anuragxorma/README.md

 # 👋 Hi, I’m Anurag

 **Welcome to my GitHub!** Here, I explore, build, and share projects that combine my passions for physics, machine learning, and data science.
-I’m a master’s student in **Astro and Particle Physics** with a growing focus on **Machine Learning** and **AI**, and I'm actively transitioning into a career as a Machine Learning Engineer.
+I’m a master’s student in **Astro and Particle Physics** with a growing focus on **Machine Learning** and **AI**, and I'm actively transitioning into a career as a Machine Learning Engineer or a Data Scientist.

 ---

 ## 🌌 About Me

-- 🔭 Currently working on my thesis, **"BiPo Event Classification in OSIRIS using Machine Learning,"** where I’m developing multiple models to classify experimental events, achieving accuracies around 80%—significantly higher than the traditional 60% baseline.
+- 🔭 Currently working on my thesis, **"BiPo Event Classification in OSIRIS using Machine Learning,"** where I’m developing multiple models to classify experimental events, achieving accuracies around 88%—significantly higher than the traditional 60% baseline.
 - 🌱 I’m improving my knowledge daily, taking specialized courses on **Supervised and Unsupervised Learning** and experimenting with various ML techniques.

 ## 🛠 My Skills